laravel-modules/scaffolding/README.md

 # Laravel Scaffolding
 The laravel scaffolding of our projects.

-> This project using laravel 10.x if you still using laravel 9.x or 8.x you should checkout to `9.x` or `8.x` branch by running `git checkout 9.x` command.
+> This project using laravel 11.x if you still using laravel 10.x or 9.x you should check out to `10.x`, `9.x` or `8.x` branch by running `git checkout 10.x` command.

 ## Deploying To Local Server
 If you use valet just execute the `init.sh` file to configure your environment automatically.